Open Circuit

 Disadvantages

-• May cause voltage buildup in some cases.
+• May cause voltage buildup or switching transients in certain high-voltage applications.

 • Light switches.